darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 ## find tag

-If you right click on a tag name in the _attached tags_ section and click _find tag_ then the _tag dictionary_ will show all matching tags.
+If you right click on a tag name in the _attached tags_ section and click _find tag_, then the _tag dictionary_ will show all matching tags.

 ## keyboard